kira-1011/A2SV_React_Learning_Path/my-blog-app/README.md

 # Simple Blog Project with Redux Toolkit and Next.js

-This is a simple blog project that demonstrates the integration of Redux Toolkit and Next.js.
+This is a simple blog project that demonstrates the integration of Redux Toolkit, Redux toolkit Query and Next.js.
 The project allows users to view and interact with blog posts.

 ## Features